Whirlpool WRS325SDHZ Water Dispenser Not Working — Complete Fix Guide

 • Inspect the door gasket (seal) on the WRS325SDHZ for cracks, tears, or warping.
 Replace if damaged.

-• Keep the dispenser opening clear of obstructions so warm room air can circulate when the door is open
+• Keep the dispenser opening clear of obstructions so warm air can circulate when the door is open.

 Step 6: Test the Water Dispenser Actuator Switch

 The dispenser actuator is a mechanical and electrical switch that activates when you press the dispenser paddle on the WRS325SDHZ.
-When activated, it triggers the inlet valve to allow water to flow.
-If this switch fails, pressing the paddle sends no signal to the valve, and water will not dispense.
+When activated, it signals the inlet valve to allow water to flow.
+A failed switch means pressing the paddle won’t send any signal to the valve, and water will not dispense.

 Locating the Dispenser Actuator

-5. It is typically a rectangular component about 3-4 inches wide with electrical connectors on top or back
+5. It’s usually a rectangular component about 3-4 inches wide with electrical connectors on top or back.

 Visual Inspection of the Actuator